Section of Social Medicine

 • Master of Global Health

-• Bachelor in IT and Health
+• Bachelor in Health and Informatics

-• Ph.d. in Public Health Science
+• PhD in Public Health Science

 The section's teaching includes